broisnischal/smooly/README.md

-**Make any mouse feel premium on Windows.** smooly adds buttery momentum scrolling, pointer tuning, macOS-style shake-to-find, cursor themes, and Mac-Mouse-Fix-style button remapping — in one tiny (~1 MB), native app that lives in your tray.
+**Make any mouse feel premium on Windows.** smooly adds buttery momentum scrolling, pointer tuning, macOS-style shake-to-find, cursor themes, and button remapping — in one tiny (~1 MB), native app that lives in your tray.

 <!-- Add a screenshot: docs/screenshot.png -->